OHOS-Media/fordham-ai-career-toolbox/README.md

-# AI Career Toolbox
+# RamResume

-AI Career Toolbox is a comprehensive application designed to assist job seekers in optimizing their job search process using AI-powered tools.
+RamResume is a comprehensive application designed to assist job seekers in optimizing their job search process using AI-powered tools.

 ## Project Structure